ncasuk/decades-rt/doc/ch-development.rst

 ``RELEASE=yes fab -H fish,septic deploy``

-You will be ofered the chance to edit the change log.
+You will be offered the chance to edit the change log.
 Change the number on the top line to match the release number.